CUBRID Lock Manager

 center

-• "Local" — distributed deadlocks fall back to timeout.
+• "Local" — distributed deadlocks are not this detector's problem; they fall back to per-request timeout.

 © 2026 CUBRID Corporation.
 All rights reserved.